shradhaj06/Learning_Management_System/README.md

    ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any issues, please contact [your email] or create an issue in this repository.
+For any issues, please contact [shradhajha0609@gmail.com)] or create an issue in this repository.

 ---